nji-syd/fastai-docker/README.md

 Further details can be found in the blog post [here](https://nji-syd.github.io/2018/03/26/up-and-running-with-fast-ai-and-docker/)

 ### PyTorch no longer supports this GPU because it is too old.
-For GPUs with CUDA compatability equal to 3, install pytorch from source to solve this issue.
+For GPUs with CUDA compatibility equal to 3, install pytorch from source to solve this issue.
 See the file section:

 uncomment to fix error: PyTorch no longer supports this GPU because it is too old.